botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 `values` may be an sdict or a list of key-value pairs with the following keys:

 - `custom_id`: a unique identifier for the text input.
-- `style`: the style of the text input, either 1 for short, 2 for long.
+- `style`: the optional style of the text input, either 1 for short or 2 for long.
+Defaults to 1 (short).
 - `min_length`: the optional minimum length of the input.
 Min 0, max 4000.
 - `max_length`: the optional maximum length of the input.
 Min 1, max 4000.
 - `required`: optional bool for whether the text input is required.
 Defaults to true.